Chapter 9 Clustering

 9.8 Additional resources

 - Chapter 10 of An Introduction to Statistical Learning (James et al. 2013) provides a great next stop in the process of learning about clustering and unsupervised learning in general.
 In the realm of clustering specifically, it provides a great companion introduction to K-means, but also covers hierarchical clustering for when you expect there to be subgroups, and then subgroups within subgroups, etc., in your data.
-In the realm of more general unsupervised learning, it covers principal components analysis (PCA), which is a very popular technique for reducing the number of predictors in a dataset.
+In the realm of more general unsupervised learning, it covers principal components analysis (PCA), which is a very popular technique for reducing the number of predictors in a data set.